DoctorMalboro/HeyMang/README.md

 * E-Hentai **(Implemented on version 0.9 Beta)**
 * [See full list](https://github.com/DoctorMalboro/HeyMang/issues/1)

-### Installation:
+### Deployment:

+Want to test and fork this on your own environment?
 Read the [requirements](https://github.com/DoctorMalboro/HeyMang/wiki/Requirements) first, it'll tell you what you need to install to make this work.
 Then you just clone the files with a simple:

 	git clone git://github.com/DoctorMalboro/HeyMang.git